hkaspersen/distanceR/README.md

 - plot_tanglegram: Create a tanglegram between two trees to easily compare the leaves

+- simpson_diversity: Calculate the simpson diversity of data in a column.

 ## Author
 Håkon Kaspersen, Norwegian Veterinary Institute.